karatelabs/karate/README.md

 This is very common in the world of Maven users and keep in mind that these are tests and not production code.

-Alternatively, if using gradle then add the following `sourceSets` definition
+Alternatively, if using Gradle then add the following `sourceSets` definition

 ```yml
 sourceSets {